Member of the CEME Group

 Perfume bottles in a cleanroom for cosmetics.

-As a reminder, in France, the definition of a cosmetic product is defined by the Public Health Code: "A cosmetic product is any substance or mixture intended to be placed in contact with the superficial parts of the human body (epidermis, hair and capillary systems, nails, lips and external genitalia) or with the teeth and oral mucous membranes, with a view, exclusively or mainly, to cleaning them, perfuming them, modifying their appearance, protecting them, maintaining them in good condition or correcting body odors."
+As a reminder, in France, the definition of a cosmetic product is stipulated by the Public Health Code: « A cosmetic product refers to any substance or mixture intended to be placed in contact with the superficial parts of the human body (epidermis, hair and capillary systems, nails, lips, and external genital organs) or with the teeth and oral mucous membranes, with the exclusive or primary purpose of cleaning them, perfuming them, altering their appearance, protecting them, maintaining them in good condition, or correcting body odors. »

 NUTRIMUSCLE – FINOLI Group

-COSMETIC REFERENCE
+COSMETICS REFERENCE